rydmike/flex_color_picker/README.md

 ),
 ```

-As seen below, now the selected color in the dialog changes the `AppBar` color as you select color in the dialog and cancelling it restores the app bar color as well. **Pretty cool!**
+As can be seen below, now the selected color in the dialog changes the `AppBar`'s color as you select color in the dialog and cancelling it restores the app bar color as well, **Pretty cool!**

-You can even connect the color to theme colors and modify your application's theme color values interactively, but that goes beyond the scope of this example.
+You can connect the color to theme colors and modify your application's theme color values interactively as well, but that goes beyond the scope of this example.

 ![ColorPicker appbar demo](/resources/ColorPickerSimpleDemoAppBar.gif)

 ## Digging deeper